cubeworx/mcbe-server/README.md

 The image utilizes a volume at the `/mcbe/data` path for persistent storage.
 This path contains `addons`, `artifacts`, `backups`, `worlds` and other custom configurations files.

-You can maunt this volume on the host via docker-compose:
+You can mount this volume on the host via docker-compose:
 ```
 version: '3.8'
 volumes: